-The advantage of going for shorter programs is that you graduate faster and start to work sooner, or have more time for further studies.
-The downside is that you may feel that 3 years may be a little rush for you, as you may need more time to participate in campus activities or more buffer time for you to find internship or jobs.
+The advantage of going for shorter programs is that you graduate faster and start to work sooner, and have more time for further studies.
+The downside is that you may feel that 3 years may be a little rushed for you, as you may need more time to participate in campus activities or more buffer time for you to find internship or jobs.
 Additionally, honours year is usually necessary/helpful for those intending to pursue further studies, as they provide you with research training you’d need for a postgraduate/masters degree.

 2. Modules selection

 Both SMU and SUTD are considered specialized schools, so seekers of a more holistic education will find gratification in NTU and NUS instead.
 Both schools offer a substantial amount of credits for you to take modules outside of your discipline.
-They even provide the S/U option to take the stress off learning and exploring something that you like, but are not necessarily good in.
+They even provide the S/U option to take the stress off learning and exploring something that you like but are not necessarily good at.

 However, NUS and NTU allow S/U option for 4 modules taken during the undergraduate studies and students who convert a module to S/U module are only required to pass the module.
 Lastly, if you look at the GPA calculation for SMU, a B+ corresponds to 3.4 out of 4, while in other universities, a B+ corresponds to 4 out of 5.
 Keeping all the factors equal, it is slightly harder to get the same grade in SMU than in other places.
 Read more about the different GPA systems.